 - Add boiled water and leave it to stew for a few minutes

 - After that, add a little more water and pour the drink into a glass.

 - Then, pour a little boiled water into the teapot once again.
 Tip the glass of tea back into the pot.
 This second rinsing will wash away the bitter taste and the tea will get blacker than before.

 - Put aside the second glass.
 You will use only the first extract of tea.

-- If you want to blend all the components with each other just pour out the tea into a cup and bring it back to the teapot.
-Don’t move the admixture with a spoon.
-Otherwise, the herbs may incinerate.
+- If you want to blend all the components, just pour the tea into a glass and pour it back into the teapot.
+Don’t stir the mixture with a spoon or the herbs will bruise.

-Reiterate this process two or three times for excellent outcomes.
+Repeat this process two or three times for an excellent outcome.

-When you serve the tea, it is essential to put it in a Moroccan teapot and carry the grip from a high position, because this process will add oxygen to the tea keeping it foaming at the top of the glass.
-The altitude at which the tea poured should be at least twelve inches, great fun can be had performing this action and it can look very impressive, There are even competitions in Morocco where contestants stand on platforms and ladders to see who can pour tea into a glass from the greatest height.
+When you serve the tea, it is essential to put it in a Moroccan teapot and pour it from a high position, because this process will add oxygen to the tea keeping it foaming at the top of the glass.
+The altitude at which the tea is poured should be at least twelve inches, great fun can be had performing this action and it can look very impressive, There are even competitions in Morocco where contestants stand on platforms and ladders to see who can pour tea into a glass from the greatest height.